exfang/Machine-Learning-Operation/README.md

 # Machine Learning Operation Project

 ## Project Deliverables
-- Website for users to interact with the models (HDB Pricing and Cardiovascular Prediction)
+- Website for users to interact with the models (HDB Pricing and Cardiovascular Prediction) developed using Pycaret.

 ## Setting up the Environment